bvandewe/cml-cloud-manager/docs/frontend/web-components-guide.md

 ## Overview

-The CML Cloud Manager frontend has been **migrated to Web Components** with a unified EventBus architecture.
+The Lablet Cloud Manager frontend has been **migrated to Web Components** with a unified EventBus architecture.
 This provides:

 - ⚡ **6x faster real-time updates** (300ms → <50ms)
 - 🧩 **Self-contained components** (no global state)